HMS Hereward (H93)

 HMS Hereward, named after Hereward the Wake, was a H-class destroyer built for the Royal Navy in the mid-1930s.
 She was assigned to the Mediterranean Fleet and spent four months in Spanish waters during the Spanish Civil War in mid-1937, enforcing the arms blockade imposed by Britain and France on both sides of the conflict.
-When Second World War began in September 1939, the ship was in the Mediterranean but was shortly transferred to the South Atlantic to hunt for German commerce raiders and blockade runners, capturing one of the latter in November.Hereward Hereward was transferred to the Home Fleet in May 1940 and rescued Queen Wilhelmina of the Netherlands after the Germans had invaded.
+When Second World War began in September 1939, the ship was in the Mediterranean but was shortly transferred to the South Atlantic to hunt for German commerce raiders and blockade runners, capturing one of the latter in November.
+Hereward was transferred to the Home Fleet in May 1940 and rescued Queen Wilhelmina of the Netherlands after the Germans had invaded.

-The ship was transferred back to the Mediterranean Fleet later that month and escorted convoys to Malta and the larger ships of the fleet.
+The ship was transferred back to the Mediterranean Fleet later that month and escorted convoys to Malta and larger ships of the fleet.
 She sank an Italian submarine in December before sinking the Italian torpedo boat the following month.
 Hereward took part in the Battle of Cape Matapan in March 1941 and assisted in evacuate Allied troops from Greece in April.
-In May, the ship sank several small ships of a German convoy attempting to reach land troops on Crete.
+In May, the ship sank several small ships in a German convoy attempting to land troops on Crete.
 Later that month, she was bombed and sunk by German dive bombers as she assisted in the evacuating Allied troops from Crete.
 Her survivors and a number of evacuees were rescued by Italian vessels and became prisoners of war.

 Description

 Hereward displaced 1350 LT at standard standard load and 1883 LT at deep load.
 The ship had an overall length of 323 ft, a beam of 33 ft, and a draught of 12 ft 5 in.
 She was powered by Parsons geared steam turbines, driving two shafts, which developed a total of 34000 shp and gave a maximum speed of 36 kn.
 Steam for the turbines was provided by three Admiralty 3-drum water-tube boilers.
 Hereward carried a maximum of 470 LT of fuel oil giving her a range of 5530 nmi at 15 kn.
 The ship's complement was 137 officers and men in peacetime, but increased to 146 in wartime.

-The ship mounted four 45-calibre 4.7-inch (120 mm) Mk IX guns guns in single mounts.
+The ship mounted four 45-calibre 4.7-inch (120 mm) Mk IX guns in single mounts.
 For anti-aircraft (AA) defence, Hereward had two quadruple Mark I mounts for the 0.5 inch Vickers Mk III machine gun.
 She was fitted with two above-water quadruple torpedo tube mounts for 21-inch torpedoes.
 One depth charge rail and two throwers were fitted; 20 depth charges were originally carried but this increased to 35 shortly after the war began.
 Beginning in mid-1940, the ship's anti-aircraft armament was increased, although when the modifications were made is not known.
 The rear set of torpedo tubes was replaced by a 12-pounder AA gun.